-Cleaning: Do not use any cleaning agent on our products which contain an abrasive, ammonia, bleach, spirit, acid or other aggressive constituent, including without limitation D10 sanitiser.
-Sanitiser sprays are causing increasing problems across the industry as their aggressive constituents attack protective lacquer finishes causing them to deteriorate.
+Cleaning: Do not use any cleaning agent on our products which contains an abrasive, ammonia, bleach, spirit, acid, or other aggressive constituent, including, without limitation, D10 sanitizer.
+Sanitizer sprays are causing increasing problems across the industry as their aggressive constituents attack protective lacquer finishes causing them to deteriorate.

 Moving Furniture: Care should be taken when moving furniture.
 Dragging furniture will cause damage to joints.
 Furniture should be lifted and placed down carefully.